MaelMD/Workshop/README.md

    ```

    You can now test the CRUD operations using a tool like Postman or Thunder Client to interact with your API.

-### Step 7: Share Your Code

-7. Create a GitHub repository for your project and push the code to the repository.
-Share the repository link with your classmates so they can access and collaborate on the code.

 That's it for Part 1!
 You've successfully set up a NestJS application with "Teacher" and "Student" resources and implemented CRUD operations.
 In the next parts of the workshop, we will integrate Prisma ORM and set up a PostgreSQL database to enhance your application further.